 Dynamic Data for Planned Equipment

 The development of future year case data may require an entity to submit the best available information for the planned equipment prior to development of a detailed design.
 In such cases, estimated or typical manufacturer’s dynamic data, based on units of similar design and characteristics, may be submitted.
 However, the Resource Entity shall update the model information upon completion of the detailed design and again upon commissioning the equipment.
-Dynamic data for planned equipment shall be submitted in accordance with Section 3.2.
+Dynamic data for planned equipment shall be submitted in accordance with Planning Guide Section 6.2 and Section 3.2 in this manual.

 Unacceptable Dynamic Models

-A list of acceptable/unacceptable dynamic models was developed by the NERC System Analysis and Modeling Subcommittee (SAMS), a technical group with electric reliability organizations and power industry stakeholder members.
-The SAMS list contains dynamic models which have been deemed obsolete or depreciated by technical experts on power system modeling.
-The models highlighted in orange in the aforementioned list are to be considered unacceptable models and shall not be accepted for new generator interconnections nor for dynamic model updates.
-If a generation interconnection or dynamic model update has begun prior to a model being identified as unacceptable by the NERC SAMS, the model shall be allowed to be used in the dynamic flat start cases.
+The DWG adopted a list of unacceptable dynamic models developed by the NERC System Analysis and Modeling Subcommittee (SAMS) with exception of those models for which DWG has a technical justification not to adopt.

 Unacceptable models that already exist in the ERCOT dynamic dataset shall be phased out through dynamic model updates including updates received via the NERC MOD-026-1 and MOD-027-1 processes.

+If a generation interconnection or dynamic model update has begun prior to a model being identified as unacceptable by the NERC SAMS, the model may be allowed.

 The list of acceptable/unacceptable dynamic models are published on the NERC SAMS website below under “SAMS Reference Materials.”

-http://www.nerc.com/comm/PC/Pages/System-Analysis-and-Modeling-Subcommittee-(SAMS)-2013.aspx

-The DWG Unacceptable Model List is the NERC SAMS’ List of models noted as unacceptable/prohibited with exception of those models for which DWG has a technical justification not to adopt.

 Dynamic Data for Equipment Owned by Resource Entities (REs)